laravel/docs/sanctum.md

         // Login...
     });

-During this request, Laravel will set an `XSRF-TOKEN` cookie containing the current CSRF token.
-This token should then be passed in an `X-XSRF-TOKEN` header on subsequent requests, which some HTTP client libraries like Axios and the Angular HttpClient will do automatically for you.
-If your JavaScript HTTP library does not set the value for you, you will need to manually set the `X-XSRF-TOKEN` header to match the value of the `XSRF-TOKEN` cookie that is set by this route.
+During this request, Laravel will set an `XSRF-TOKEN` cookie containing the current CSRF token url encoded.
+This token should then be decoded and passed in an `X-XSRF-TOKEN` header on subsequent requests, which some HTTP client libraries like Axios and the Angular HttpClient will do automatically for you.
+If your JavaScript HTTP library does not set the value for you, you will need to manually decode and set the `X-XSRF-TOKEN` header to match the value of the `XSRF-TOKEN` cookie that is set by this route.

 <a name="logging-in"></a>
 #### Logging In